Those who receive SNAP benefits will see a 21% increase beginning in October - NewsBreak

 Those who receive SNAP benefits will see a 21% increase beginning in October

-One in eight Americans receives food assistance, but the amount was based on decades-old data.
+One in eight Americans receive food assistance, but the amount was based on decades-old data.
 That's about to change.

 According to the USDA, beginning Oct.
 1, the average person receiving monthly SNAP benefits will get an increase of $36.24, which is about a 21% increase.
 It will go from $121 a month to $157 per month.